 The following links provide details about undergraduate research programs, funding, information and resources available within the college and university.

 The LIFE Scholars summer research program provides an opportunity for you to work with a Center for Healthy Aging Research faculty member to develop research skills and an understanding of opportunities in science and research.

-The Office of URSA (Undergraduate Research, Scholarship, and the Arts) facilitates undergraduate engagement in scholarly and creative independent projects mentored by faculty in all disciplines at Oregon State University.
+The Office Undergraduate Research, Scholarship, and the Arts (URSA) facilitates undergraduate engagement in scholarly and creative independent projects mentored by faculty in all disciplines at Oregon State University.
 This office offers informational workshops on how to get engaged in research, drop in advising hours were you can get 1:1 help on how to get involved in research at OSU and CPHHS, and undergraduate poster sessions twice a year in the spring and summer.

 Additional undergraduate research resources, programs and events across the university.

 The Valley Library Undergraduate Research Awards recognizes and rewards OSU undergraduate students who, through the comprehensive use of the OSU Libraries, demonstrate outstanding research, scholarship, and originality in writing a paper or completing a project.
 The Library Undergraduate Research Award is on hiatus for the 2020-2021 Academic Year.

 At the Undergrad Research & Writing Studio research and writing consultants are available throughout your process.
 No appointment needed, just drop in and start working